 - Relative URL (both HTML pages are in the same directory): choice1.html

-In this example custom elements are used to define the possible destinations.
+Note: In this example custom elements are used to define the possible destinations.
 You can also use a lookup table with one field for the dropdown display, and another field for the destination URL value.
 If you are not using relative URLs, be sure your URL includes the correct protocol (e.g. http://).

-Ensure that this dropdown has no blank options, or is marked as required to avoid passing an empty destination parameter.
+Note: In our example, we created a virtual field to receive input; however, if you have a lookup table for your destinations, you can also create a hidden cascading dropdown.
+Remember to ensure that this dropdown has no blank options, or is marked as required to avoid passing an empty destination parameter.